-UPDATE: Upon analyzing ~20 minutes of heartbeat data I found a peculiarity.
-Technically this could be some kind of noise (a 'pop' in the microphone signal due to the shuffling of wires or a momentary disconnect from the electrodes or perhaps even a static shock to my body from something), but because this peculiarity happened only once in 20 minutes I'm not ruling out the possibility that this is the first irregular heartbeat I captured with my DIY ECG.
-Note that single-beat irregularities are common, and that this does not alarm me so much as fascinates me.
-Below is the section of the data which contains this irregular beat.
+UPDATE: After analyzing ~20 minutes of heartbeat data I found a peculiarity.
+Technically this could be some kind of noise (a 'pop' in the microphone signal), but because this peculiarity happened only once in 20 minutes I'm not ruling out the possibility that this is the first irregular heartbeat I captured with my DIY ECG.
+Note that single-beat irregularities are common in healthy people, and that this does not alarm me so much as fascinate me.